 9. Term Evaluation

-There is also a box to write out your next artists, composers, habits (etc) for the next term.
+As an added bonus, there is also a box where you can write out your next artists, composers, and habits you want to work on for the the next term.

 10. Notes